CapashenRocks/Lua-Scripts/README.md

 # Lua-Scripts
-Collection of Jercore lua scripts
+Collection of Jercore lua scripts (more to come, initial release)

 <h4>
   1. AutoSellVT<br></h4>